flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 ### SimBrief Integration

-Before you can use the A32NX simBrief Integration you need to provide your simBrief account details.
+Before you can use the A32NX simBrief Integration, you need to provide your simBrief account details.

 !!! tip "Found in Settings -> ATSU/AOC"
-    If you have arrived at this section from the [SimBrief Integration](../simbrief.md) page please make note this setting is found on the EFB.
+    If you have arrived at this section from the [SimBrief Integration](../simbrief.md) page, please make note this setting is found on the EFB.

 - SimBrief Pilot ID:
-    - Enter your simBrief Pilot ID.
+    - Enter your SimBrief Pilot ID.

       ![simBrief Account field](../../assets/flypados3/simbrief-account-field.png "simBrief Account field")

-    - If you entered a wrong Pilot ID a red error message will be displayed.
+    - If you entered a wrong Pilot ID, a red error message will be displayed.

       ![simBrief Account Field Error](../../assets/flypados3/simbrief-account-field-error.png "simBrief Account Field Error")

-To get your simBrief Pilot ID you can go to your simBrief Account settings and open "SimBrief Data".
+To get your simBrief Pilot ID, you can go to your simBrief Account settings and open "SimBrief Data".

 ![simBrief Account Data](../../assets/flypados3/simbrief-account-data.png "simBrief Account Data")